agata-m/cosplay_shop_app/README.md

 # COSCRAFTS
 ## Visit app on [Heroku](https://coscrafts.herokuapp.com/) or [Firebase](https://coscrafts-app.firebaseapp.com/)

-## Final project for Web Developer Bootcamp.
+## Final project for Web Developer Bootcamp
 Coscrafts is an online store platform selling cosplay materials and read-made props.
 The app was created with create-react-app and adopted to the PWA standards.

 ## Structure of the app:
-- front-end files are located in the `client/src` directory, built version in `client/build`
+- Front-end files are located in the `client/src` directory, built version in `client/build`
-- back-end files are located in the `server` directory
+- Back-end files are located in the `server` directory
-- database is hosted on MongoDB Atlas Cluster (data is also available in `server/testData.js`)
+- Database is hosted on MongoDB Atlas Cluster (data is also available in `server/testData.js`)

 ## Technologies used for the project:
 - Mongo.db (Mongoose)